TomSumner28/trc-salesgpt-frontend/README.md

 ## Features

-- **Forecasting tool** – The homepage provides a dark-mode forecasting form styled with TRC colours that estimates orders, revenue, ad spend and ROAS.
+- **Forecasting tool** – The homepage provides a dark-mode forecasting form branded for The Reward Collection.
 Enter reach for each selected region, choose the retailer tier, online/instore options and cashback rates.
-Results include a monthly breakdown with a six‑month growth curve and a chart.
-Currency automatically switches to dollars when only the US region is selected.
+Results include a six‑month growth curve, a MoM line chart and automatic currency switching when only the US region is selected.